 Dr Olga Lavalle

 Dr Olga Lavalle understands the journey of grief from two perspectives… as a Clinical Psychologist and first hand, as a Widow.

-While you may be thinking because she’s a Psychologist that she would have found it easier to cope because she knew the theory of grief, and helped so many people before.
+While you may be thinking since she’s a Psychologist, that she would have found it easier to cope because she knew the theory of grief, and helped so many people before.
 However, when her husband died, she threw away the theories and became a woman, just like other widows, who learned to embrace and experience grief.
-In this book, she shares with readers, what she learnt, how she coped, how she’s helped other widow’s cope.
+In this book, she shares with readers, what she learnt, how she coped, and how she’s helped other widow’s cope.
 She does this in the hope that readers find a little peace as they uncover their New Normal too.